 File Name: The file name for each entry should include the entrant's last name, first name, species name or brief description, and class and entry number (per class) as per the following examples:

 doe_john_corydoras_sterbai_C1_E1 or doe_jane_planted_aquarium_C4_E2

-Method of Delivery: Entries should be e-mailed as file attachments to Richard Pierce: email@example.com by 11:59 PM April 21, 2021.
-Each e-mail should not exceed 2 Mb in size and may contain multiple photos.
+Method of Delivery: Entries should be e-mailed as file attachments to Richard Pierce: email@example.com by 11:59 PM March 24, 2022.
+Each e-mail should not exceed 5 Mb in size and may contain multiple photos.
 Use several e-mails if necessary.
-The body of the e-mail should include the entrant's name, address, e-mail address and phone number.
+The body of the e-mail should include the entrant's name, mailing address, e-mail address and phone number.
 A list of files sent should also be included giving the file name, description of the photo, class and entry number.
 The contest chairman will reply by e-mail within 72 hours indicating the files have been received.
 If you do not hear back within 72 hours you should follow up with another e-mail or phone call to be sure that the files were received.